-Objective: Process amendments to the 2017-2020 TIP as necessary.
+Objective: Process amendments to the 2020-2023 TIP as necessary.

 Procedures and Tasks: Staff will accept and process amendments to the TIP, including changes to currently listed projects, deletions of projects, and new project additions.
 This task involves ensuring all State and federal regulations are followed such as conformity with air quality standards, financial constraints, and meeting environmental justice principles.
 Staff will also ensure amendments follow NATS amendment policy, public participation plan, and the complete streets policy.
 When necessary, staff will send out a call for projects and convene separate meetings to reprogram local agency projects to use newly available federal funds.
 Staff will revise the TIP amendment process as necessary to make the process transparent, simple to follow, and easy to use.
 As amendments are made, the most up to date TIP project list will be uploaded on the website.
 In addition, staff will look for ways to make the TIP table of projects simpler to read with MPO members and the public.
+Staff will also insure that TIP projects are uploaded into JobNet and accurately maintained.

-Outcome Timeline Review and update of the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2017- 2020 TIP document.
+Outcome Timeline Manage the TIP amendment process As Needed Timely submittal of amendment requests to MDOT As Needed Develop, publish, and distribute amendments to the FY 2020- Bi-Monthly 2023 TIP document.
 Current list of all projects in the TIP available on the SWMPC Continuous website.
 Call for projects and project review meetings As Needed Proficiency in programing projects into various JOB NET As Needed development phases.
+Participation in regional and state discussions to develop As Needed methods to streamline the TIP process